Spending: the psychology of money

 There's a popularly held belief that our interactions with and attitudes towards money are psychologically hard-wired.
 That we may be a spender or a saver; a conservative or a risk-taker.
 Indeed, there's convincing evidence to suggest this is precisely the case.
 Our financial instincts operate within the same fundamental patterns as our impulses to manage other lifestyle essentials.

-Bringing home the bacon: are you a saver or a spender?
+Bringing home the bacon: do you save or spend money?

-Professor Glenn D Wilson alludes to this phenomenon with the interesting observation that our behaviour towards money “has commonalities with food, which might suggest an evolutionary origin for our craving [for wealth].”
-He notes that, when our appetite is stimulated by the scent of nearby food, our economic instincts become equally hungry.
-We become more inclined to horde, and less likely to spend.
+Psychologist and professor Glenn D Wilson alludes to this phenomenon with the interesting observation that our behaviour towards money has “commonalities with food, which might suggest an evolutionary origin for our craving [for wealth].”
+Wilson notes that when our appetite is stimulated by the scent of nearby food our economic instincts become equally hungry.
+We become more inclined to horde, and less likely to spend money.

 “The state of our personal finances and spending habits plays an active role in determining our overall mental health and our well-being in other areas of life.“